appijumbo/Installing-Heroku-onto-Debian-Ubuntu-Linuix/README.md

 cd ~/Downloads
 ```

-2) Check uname -m, find if X86_64 or X86; and make a note of it.
+2) Check uname -m, find if X86_64 or X86; and make a note of it (assumed x64 for this description)

-If say x64 then

 3) get the x64 from the website url ie wget